bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Hi, today we&apos;'re going to be talking about hyperlinks, or links, as they&apos;'re more commonly called.
+Hi, today we&apos;re going to be talking about hyperlinks, or links, as they&apos;re more commonly called.
 And how you can use them to link your document with others out there.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->